MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

    ![Personal access token - Azure Stack](media/azure-stack-solution-hybrid-pipeline/000_19.png)

+### Deploy and configure the build agent

 1. Connect to the build server VM you deployed on the Azure Stack host.

-1. Download and deploy the build agent as a service using your personal access token (PAT), and run it as the VM admin.
+1. Download and deploy the build agent as a service using your PAT, and run it as the VM admin.

    ![Download build agent](media/azure-stack-solution-hybrid-pipeline/010_downloadagent.png)

-1. Navigate to the folder for the extracted build agent.
-Run the *config.cmd* file from an elevated command prompt.
+1. From an admin command prompt, navigate to the folder for the extracted build agent, and run the *config.cmd* file

    ![Extracted build agent](media/azure-stack-solution-hybrid-pipeline/000_20.png)

    ![Register build agent](media/azure-stack-solution-hybrid-pipeline/000_21.png)

-1. When the *config.cmd* finishes, the build agent folder is updated with additional files.
-The folder with the extracted contents should look like the following example:
+1. When the *config.cmd* finishes, the build agent folder is updated with additional files and should look like the following example:

    ![Build agent folder update](media/azure-stack-solution-hybrid-pipeline/009_token_file.png)

-   You can see the agent in Azure DevOps Services folder.

 Now that the endpoint is created and the Azure Pipelines build agent is installed on the build server, the Azure Pipelines to Azure Stack connection is ready to use.
 The build agent in Azure Stack gets instructions from Azure Pipelines, and then the agent conveys endpoint information for communication with Azure Stack.

 ‎‎Instead of managing each agent separately, you can organize agents into agent pools.
 An agent pool defines the sharing boundary for all agents in that pool.
 Aagent pools are scoped to the Azure DevOps organization, which means that you can share an agent pool across projects.
 To learn more about agent pools, see [Create agent pools and queues](/azure/devops/pipelines/agents/pools-queues).

-## Develop and release your app
+## Build and release your app

 Using a hosted build agent in Azure Pipelines is a convenient option for building and deploying web apps.
 Azure automatically performs agent maintenance and upgrades, which enables a continuous and uninterrupted development cycle.